BlackRose2335/Google-Event-Generator/README.md

-# 📅 Calendar Support Event Creator
+# 📅 Calendar Event Creator

 This script automates the creation of Google Calendar events based on data retrieved from a Google Spreadsheet.
 It is designed to scan a specific sheet, identify rows based on a "support" (`supp`) column, and create events in a designated Google Calendar.